JuliaEarth/GeoArtifacts.jl/README.md

 ```
 help?> NaturalEarth

-  Provides functions to download data from the Natural Earth database:
+  Provides functions to (down)load data from the Natural Earth database.

+  Please check the docstring of each function for more details:

     •  NaturalEarth.countries